fastforwardlabs/tweetratio/README.md

 >>> analysis.process('realDonaldTrump')
 ```

-The minifed JSON is saved to `minified/realDonaldTrump.json`.
+The minified JSON is saved to `minified/realDonaldTrump.json`.
 The CSV is saved
 to `csv/realDonaldTrump.csv`.

 ## Frontend